Pi4J/pi4j-example-devices/src/main/java/com/pi4j/devices/tca9548/README.md

  parameter -b 0x01 value assumes the chip is connected to raspberry I2C bus 1, and the chip is operating at default address -a 0x70.

-If you are debugging a problemL:  Execute your code with the -f parm 0.
+If you are debugging a problem:  Execute your code with the -f parm 0.
 After your execution the log file /tmp/logs/com.pi4j.devices.tca9548.Tca9548.log will contain its maximum detail, this can be used to debug your error.